Back to blog

 Six months later, she checked the analytics.

 If you work in product marketing, you've lived some version of this story.
-You've built content that should be useful — content that is useful — and watched it disappear into a folder no rep opens.
-You've felt the frustration of knowing your competitive positioning is solid and watching the sales team still lose deals to a competitor they could beat with the right answer.
+You built something useful.
+It disappeared into a folder no rep ever opens.
+You watched the sales team lose deals to competitors they could beat, if only they'd had the right answer ready.

 The problem isn't the content.
 It's the system.

 Most sales enablement is built for the person who creates it, not the person who uses it.
-It's built at a desk, in a meeting room, informed by product specs and analyst reports — not by what actually happens in a live discovery call when a prospect says, "We're also talking to [Competitor]."
+It's written at a desk, shaped by product specs and analyst reports, and delivered in a format that works in a meeting but falls apart in the middle of a live discovery call.

-1. Content built for awareness, not for the moment of need
+Built for awareness, not for the moment of need.

-Sales enablement built for awareness is what you create when you're writing it for yourself.
-Enablement built for the moment of need is what you create when you've been on those calls.
+Sales enablement written for awareness gets created when you're thinking about your own understanding.
+Sales enablement written for the moment of need gets created when you've actually been on those calls.

 PMMs create content.
-Sales uses (or ignores) it.
+Sales uses it or ignores it.
 PMMs create more content.
 Repeat.

-Without a feedback loop — a mechanism that tells you which content is being used, which objections it handled, and whether it worked — you're optimizing in the dark.
+Without a mechanism that tells you which content is being used, which objections it handled, and whether it worked, you're optimizing in the dark.
 The best enablement programs treat sales as a co-creator, not a recipient.

 If your best content takes more than 30 seconds to find, it doesn't exist.

 A competitor launches a new feature.
-A prospect mentions a new objection.
-Your pricing changes.
-Your enablement content is now wrong — and nobody knows it.
+A prospect raises a new objection.
+Pricing changes.
+Your enablement content is now wrong and nobody knows it.

-"We published 12 battle cards and 3 decks this quarter" is not a sales enablement success metric.
+"We published 12 battle cards and three decks this quarter" is not a success metric.
 Win rate is.
 Deal velocity is.
 Stage conversion is.
-If your enablement function isn't tracking the metrics that sales tracks, you're measuring effort, not impact.
+If your enablement function isn't tracking what sales tracks, you're measuring effort, not impact.

 Step 1: Map the Real Deal Flow

-Before you build anything, go on sales calls.
+Before building anything, go on sales calls.
 Not to observe the product demo.
 To observe the conversation.

-This is your raw material.
-Everything you build should map to one of these moments.
+That's your raw material.
+Everything you build should map to one of those moments.

 Step 2: Build Content for the Moment of Need

-The test for every piece of enablement content: When exactly will a rep use this?
+The test for every piece of enablement: when exactly will a rep use this?

-If the answer is "when they're preparing for a call," build a one-pager.
-If the answer is "in the middle of a conversation," build something scannable in 30 seconds or less.
-If the answer is "after a loss to understand what happened," build a debrief template.
+If the answer is "when preparing for a call," build a one-pager.
+If the answer is "mid-conversation," build something scannable in 30 seconds or less.
+If the answer is "after a loss," build a debrief template.

-The One-Page Positioning Cheat Sheet Your single most important enablement asset.
-One page.
-Three columns: what we do, who it's for, why it's different from [top two competitors].
-Use language from real buyer conversations, not your internal messaging docs.
-Update it every quarter.
+One-Page Positioning Cheat Sheet.
+Your single most important enablement asset.
+Three columns: what we do, who it's for, why we're different from the top two competitors.
+Use language from real buyer conversations, not internal messaging docs.
+Update quarterly.

 The failure mode is comprehensiveness.
 A rep mid-deal needs four bullets, not fourteen pages.

-The Deal Stage Deck Most companies have one pitch deck.
-Top-performing sales orgs have a different set of assets for each stage: something for first discovery, something for technical evaluation, something for the business case conversation, something for legal and procurement.
+Stage-Specific Assets.
+Most companies have one pitch deck.
+Top-performing orgs have different assets for discovery, technical evaluation, the business case conversation, and legal/procurement.
+Start with the stage where deals stall most.
+Build for that.

-Customer Evidence Cards Case studies are for websites.
+Customer Evidence Cards.
+Case studies are for websites.
 Evidence cards are for deals.
 One paragraph per customer story: the problem, the measurable outcome, the industry and company size.
-Organized by vertical and use case so a rep can grab the right story for the right prospect in under a minute.
+Organized so a rep can grab the right story for the right prospect in under a minute.

 Step 3: Make It Findable in 30 Seconds

-The best-performing enablement teams operate with a single source of truth — a Notion workspace, a Guru card library, a pinned Slack channel, a shared Google Drive folder with strict naming conventions.
+The best-performing enablement teams operate with a single source of truth: one Notion workspace, one Guru library, one pinned Slack channel.
 The format matters less than the discipline.
 A rep who knows exactly where to look will find the content.
-A rep who has to search across five systems won't look at all.
+A rep searching across five systems won't look at all.

-Name your files the way reps search for them: Competitive - [Competitor Name] - Battle Card.pdf, not Q3 Competitive Intel v7 Final_FINAL.pptx.
+Name files the way reps search for them.
+Competitive - Acme Corp - Battle Card.pdf, not Q3 Competitive Intel v7 Final_FINAL.pptx.

-Build your structure around deal stages, not content types.
-Reps think in "I'm in discovery" or "I'm closing," not "I need marketing content."
+Build the structure around deal stages, not content types.
+Reps think in "I'm in discovery" or "I'm trying to close."
+Not "I need a marketing asset."

 Step 4: Close the Feedback Loop